Mervin50/AnalyticAlley5/README.md

 Overall, the heatmap provides a clear and concise overview of the gender distribution within the top divisions, offering insights into potential areas for further analysis or targeted HR interventions.

+# 2.4 Data Cleaning:
+Outlier Detection and Treatment:
+Upon visual inspection of our box plot, we observed the presence of outliers within our dataset.
+To address this, we implemented a robust outlier detection and treatment approach using Z-score.

+A) Z-score Method:
+The Z-score method is a statistical technique used to identify outliers by measuring how many standard deviations an observation is from the mean.
+Observations with a Z-score greater than a specified threshold are flagged as outliers.

+B) Winsorizing Technique:
+To handle the identified outliers, we applied the winsorizing technique.
+Winsorizing involves capping extreme values by replacing them with less extreme values.
+Specifically, we set the lower cap at the 5th percentile and the upper cap at the 95th percentile of the data distribution.

+C) Implementation:
+Outlier Detection: We calculated the Z-scores for each data point.

+D) Winsorizing: Data points below the 5th percentile were adjusted to the value at the 5th percentile, while those above the 95th percentile were adjusted to the value at the 95th percentile.
+By applying the winsorizing technique, we effectively mitigated the impact of outliers on our dataset, ensuring robustness and reliability in our analysis.